 - Update browsers and software often.
 New versions fix security holes that could let hackers in.

-- Be careful with public Wi-Fi networks, especially when entering personal information; they are not always secure.
+- Be careful with public Wi-Fi networks, especially when entering personal information.

 - Look for HTTPS in the URL before sharing sensitive info like credit card numbers; it means the site encrypts data.